samuelOsarfo/CHIMA/README.md

 The `CHIMA` package performs high-dimensional mediator screening and testing in the presence of high correlation among mediators using Ridge-HOLP and Approximate Orthogonalization methods.
-In addition to accounting for correlation, the method is designed to detect mediators that exhibit joint effects.
 This vignette demonstrates how to use the primary functions with a simulated dataset, `ExampleData`.

 # Structure of ExampleData